Sandham-a/ms4-nix-melts/README.md

 - It contains Order and Product as foreign-keys.
 - The model contains the following fields: order, product, product_size, quantity, lineitem_total

-##### Favourites Model
-- The Favourites model contains a user's favourite products
-- It contains Products as many-to-many field, and User as a one-to-one relationship
-- The model contains the following fields: products, username

 ##### Product Model
 - The Product Model represents a poster and its details
 - It contains Category as a foreign-key
-- The model contains the following fields: name, category, sku, description, feature, feature2, feature3, unique_size, stock, has_sizes, price, a4_price, a3_price, a2_price, a1_price, a0_price image_url, image, image2_url, image2
+- The model contains the following fields: name, collection, sku, description, price, image_url, image,
-- The image fields contain the poster image(s)
+- The image fields contains image of the wax melt
 - The image_url field contains the url to where the image file is physically stored, for example AWS S3 bucket

-##### Category Model
+##### Collection Model
-- The Category model contains a product category
+- The Category model contains a product collections
 - The model contains the following fields: name, friendly_name

 ##### Contact Model